 The refrigerator is a miracle of modern food preservation.
-At the right refrigerator temperature, the appliance can keep foods cold and safe to eat for days, even weeks, by slowing the growth of bacteria.
-After all, in the world of the cold storage, bacteria are your archnemeses, and a clean refrigerator is a happy and healthy one.
+At the right refrigerator temperature, the appliance can keep foods cold and safe to eat for days or weeks by slowing the growth of bacteria.
+Alternatively, freezers can keep foods fresh and deter bacterial growth for months—or sometimes even indefinitely.

-When food temps begin to climb above a certain point (about 40°F), bacteria start to multiple exponentially.
-Not every one of those bacteria is bad—but not every one is good, either.
-For both the quality of your food and to reduce the risk of food poisoning, you'd be wise to keep your fridge cooled to the recommended refrigerator temperature and follow good refrigerator maintenance guidelines.
+When food temps begin to climb above a certain point, bacteria start to multiply exponentially.
+Not every one of those bacteria is bad—but not every germ is good, either.
+For both the quality of your food and to reduce the risk of food poisoning, you'd be wise to keep your fridge cooled to the recommended temperature and follow good refrigerator maintenance guidelines.

 RELATED: How Does a Refrigerator Work?

-Temperatures above the 35° to 38°F zone may be too high.
-Your food may spoil quickly, and you could set yourself up for some tummy troubles with bacteria such as Salmonella and E. coli.
+Temperatures above the 35° to 38°F zone may be too high, especially if your fridge's built-in temperate gauge is inaccurate.
+Your food may spoil quickly, and you could set yourself up for some stomach troubles with bacteria, such as Salmonella and E. coli.

 Unfortunately, not all fridge temp gauges are accurate.
 You may have your fridge set to 37°F, but it's actually keeping temps around 33°F or even 41°F. It's not uncommon for refrigerators to be a few degrees off the mark you set.

-Once you have your thermometer and a reading, you can adjust the fridge temperature accordingly to keep the temps in the safe zone between 35° and 38°F. You can do the same in your freezer, aiming to get the temp as close to 0°F as possible.
+If not, adjust the fridge temperature accordingly to keep the temps in the safe zone between 35° and 38°F by using the fridge's temperature control panel.
+You can do the same in your freezer, aiming to get the temp as close to 0°F as possible.

-If you find your refrigerator temperature is flirting with the 40°F mark despite your adjusted temperature settings, you can take a few steps to help your fridge maintain the ideal temperature.
+If you find your refrigerator temperature is flirting with the 40°F mark or your freezer is too warm despite your adjusted temperature settings, you can take a few steps to help maintain an ideal temperature.